thomas-lamiaux/GitTP/README.md

 3. After that, each teammate will do a "git clone" to get the private repository to his local repository after done a "git init" in his local repository.

-4. Dev A removes the comments in pcg.cpp file to enable print; Dev B removes the comments in main.cpp to enable print.
+4. Dev A removes the comments in pcg.cpp file to enable print ("//" before the "cout"); Dev B removes the comments in cg.cpp to enable print.

-5. Each Dev commits their modifications
+5. Each Dev commits their modifications.

-6. Publish the new code to your remote repository.
+6. Publish the new code to remote repository.

-You can try to run the code to see if it can print something.
+7. Update the local repository.

+8. Dev A tests the output of pcg by adding the "//" in main before the cg solver, Dev B does the same thing but disable pcg solver.

+9. Publish the new code to remote.

+If you like :
 To compile to code, you need gcc compile

-	g++ main.cpp pcg.cpp -o a.out
+	g++ *cpp -o a.out

 To execute
 	./a.out